The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Finding a Border Collie Lab Mix Puppy

-If you are looking to acquire a Border Collie Lab mix puppy, you should be very careful not to support pet stores or puppy mills which often source puppies in an unethical manner.
-It may be tempting to rescue a puppy from this type of breeder, but this will only make the issue worse.
+If you are looking to get a Border Collie Lab mix puppy, you should be very careful not to support pet stores or puppy mills.
+These places often source puppies in an unethical manner.
+It may be tempting to rescue a puppy from this type of breeder.
+But this will only make the issue worse.

 Check out the Happy Puppy Site’s guide for more information on ethically sourcing puppies.